bradygaster-zz/downr/src/wwwroot/posts/taming-nhibernate-child-collection-persistence/index.md

   <img src="/posts/taming-nhibernate-child-collection-persistence/media/image_5.png" alt="image">
 </p>
 <p>Seems simple enough but when the tests are executed via
-  <a>TestDriven.NET</a>  the tests indicate a failure to save the order details simultaneously when the order is persisted.</p>
+  <a title="Thank you, Jamie, for TestDriven.NET" href="http://TestDriven.NET">TestDriven.NET</a>  the tests indicate a failure to save the order details simultaneously when the order is persisted.</p>
 <p>
   <img src="/posts/taming-nhibernate-child-collection-persistence/media/image_6.png" alt="image">
 </p>